14 Free Things To Do in San Diego with Kids

 For more information about all of the San Diego beaches, check out this link.

-3. The USS Midway Museum is a Navy aircraft carrier complete with 29 restored aircrafts from World War II to Operation desert Storm.
-Kids can even climb in the cockpit of several aircrafts!
+The USS Midway Museum is a Navy aircraft carrier complete with 29 restored aircrafts from World War II to Operation Desert Storm.
+Kids can climb in the cockpit of several aircrafts!
 Children 5 and under and active-duty military personnel get free admission with a valid ID.

-8. Balboa Park is located in the heart of San Diego and is home to 17 museums, multiple gardens, and the San Diego Zoo.
+This 1,200 acre park is located in the heart of San Diego and is home to 17 museums, multiple gardens, and the San Diego Zoo.
 On the weekends, you’ll find clowns and street performers.
 The botanical building (closed on Thursdays) and the Timken Museum of Art always have free admission.
-For $2.50 a ticket you can take a 5 minute ride on the the historic carousel (more about the carousel and brass ring here) and the Balboa Park miniature train.
-Bonus: If you’re a resident of the county of San Diego or an active military personnel a list of rotating museums are free every Tuesday!
+For $2.50 a ticket you can take a 5 minute ride on the the historic 1910 carousel (more about the carousel and brass ring here) and the Balboa Park miniature train.

-9. The 100 acre San Diego Zoo is located inside of Balboa Park.
+The San Diego Zoo is located on 100 acres inside of Balboa Park.
 The zoo is home to more than 3,500 rare and endangered animals.
-Each year, from October 1–31, in honor of our Zoo’s founding, children ages 3–11 are admitted free to the Zoo and Safari Park when accompanied by an adult.
-Children under 3 enjoy free admission everyday.
+Children 2 and under enjoy free admission everyday.